ravinder0212/ravinder0212/README.md

 </h3>

 <p align="center">
-Focused on building real-world projects using Embedded Systems, IoT, and Programming.
+Focused on building real-world projects using VLSI, IoT, and Programming.
 Passionate about ESP32, Python, C, and Electronics integration.
 </p>